Popescu-Rohrlich box implementation in general probabilistic theory of processes: Abstract

 \section{Abstract}

-It is shown that Popescu-Rohrlich (nonlocal) boxes (beating the Tsirelson bound for Bell inequality) do exist in the existing structures of both quantum and classical theory.
-In particular, we design an explicit example of measure-and-prepare non-local channel being the realization of Popescu-Rohrlich non-local (and non-signaling) box within the generalized probabilistic theory of processes.
-Interpretation and potential simulation of this form of (process) non-locality is discussed.
+It is shown that Popescu-Rohrlich nonlocal boxes (beating the Tsirelson bound for Bell inequality) do exist in the existing structures of both quantum and classical theory.
+In particular, we design an explicit example of measure-and-prepare nonlocal (but no-signaling) channel being the realization of nonlocal and no-signaling Popescu-Rohrlich box within the generalized probabilistic theory of processes.
+Further we present a post-selection-based spatially non-local implementation and show it does not require truly quantum resources, hence, improving the previously known results.
+Interpretation and potential (spatially non-local) simulation of this form of process nonlocality and the protocol is discussed.